AustinJR6/wwjd-app/README.md

 Austin Rittenhouse – Founder, developer

 🛠 Development Notes
-All Firebase integrations now use the Firebase Web SDK initialized in `App/config/firebase.ts`.
+All Firebase integrations now use the REST API—see `App/services` for details.

 Stripe subscription flow is being integrated with Firebase webhook handling